Moby-Dick: Plot

-"Possessed by all the fallen angels", Ahab plants his harpoon in the whale's flank.
-Moby Dick smites the whaleboat, tossing its men into the sea.
-Only Ishmael is unable to return to the boat.
-He is left behind in the sea, and so is the only crewman of the Pequod to survive the final encounter.
-The whale now fatally attacks the Pequod.
-Ahab then realizes that the destroyed ship is the hearse made of American wood in Fedallah's prophecy.
+Ahab plants his harpoon in the whale's flank and Moby Dick destroys the Pequod, tossing its men into the sea.
+Ishmael is unable to return to the boat and is left behind in the water.
+Ahab then realizes the destroyed ship is the second hearse of American wood from Fedallah's prophecy.

-Moby Dick returns "within a few yards of Ahab's boat", a harpoon is darted, the line gets tangled, and Ahab stoops to free it.
-In doing so the line loops around Ahab's neck, and as the stricken whale swims away, the captain is drawn with him out of sight.
-Queequeg's coffin comes to the surface, the only thing to escape the vortex when Pequod sank.
-For a day and a night, Ishmael floats on it, until the Rachel, still looking for its lost seamen, rescues him.
+Moby Dick returns within a few yards of Ahab's boat and a harpoon is darted from the ship but its line tangles.
+As Ahab stoops to free it, the line loops around his neck, ensnaring him against his nemesis and completing Fedallah's augury.
+As the mortally stricken whale swims away, the captain is drawn with him out of sight.
+Queequeg's coffin comes to the surface as the only thing to escape the vortex when the Pequod sinks.
+Ishmael floats on it for a day and a night until the Rachel, still looking for its lost seamen, rescues him.

 Structure

 Point of view

-Ishmael is the narrator, shaping his story with use of many different genres including sermons, stage plays, soliloquies, and emblematical readings.
+Ishmael is the narrator, shaping his story with the use of many different genres including sermons, stage plays, soliloquies, and emblematical readings.
 Repeatedly, Ishmael refers to his writing of the book: "But how can I hope to explain myself here; and yet, in some dim, random way, explain myself?
 I must, else all these chapters might be naught."
 Scholar John Bryant calls him the novel's "central consciousness and narrative voice".
 Walter Bezanson first distinguishes Ishmael as narrator from Ishmael as character, whom he calls "forecastle Ishmael", the younger Ishmael of some years ago.
 Narrator Ishmael, then, is "merely young Ishmael grown older".
-A second distinction avoids confusion of either of both Ishmaels with the author Herman Melville.
+A second distinction is between either or both Ishmaels with the author Herman Melville.
 Bezanson warns readers to "resist any one-to-one equation of Melville and Ishmael".